Recently I observed that, without even realising it, I had been fumbling in the footsteps of a giant: Hilaire Belloc.

 Habitual and hardly aware of its own limited character … Takes its truth for granted …

-I have italicised these words above dear Reader, because they express so well what I have been fumbling to say myself.
+I have italicised these words above, dear Lector, because they express so well what I have been fumbling to say myself.

 In our present Zeitgeist, we are hardly conscious at all how restricted our beliefs are to our own little slice of time …